PennDOT roundup of road work and traffic updates

 Route 11 resurfacing project continues in Columbia County

-Motorists are advised that a resurfacing project on Route 11 will continue this week in South Centre Township, Columbia County.
+A resurfacing project on Route 11 will continue this week in Columbia County.

-On Tuesday, September 8 through Thursday, September 10, the contractor HRI, Inc, will be applying epoxy overlay on Route 11 on the bridge spanning Briar Creek in Berwick, Columbia County.
-Motorists can expect single lane conditions with flagging.
-Work will be performed from 7 a.m. to 5 p.m.
+The contractor, HRI, Inc, will continue epoxy overlay work on the Route 11 bridge spanning Briar Creek in Berwick, Columbia County and also plans to place an epoxy overlay on the over pass bridge on the Interstate 80 eastbound on-ramp from Route 11.

-On Tuesday, September 8, the contractor will begin paving the eastbound ramps (Ramp V and Ramp W) onto Interstate 80.
-Motorists can expect the right (driving) lane or Interstate 80 to be closed between the Lime Ridge and Berwick exits (241A and 241 B) as well as lane shifts along the ramps while work is being performed.
-Work will be performed from 9 p.m. to 6 a.m.
+Work on both bridges will take place Monday, September 14 through Thursday, September 17 from 7 a.m. to 5 p.m.

-On Wednesday, September 9 and Thursday, September 10, the contractor will continue paving Route 11 in Briar Creek Township.
-Motorists should expect lane shifts while the work is being performed.
-Flaggers will be used at intersections within the work zone.
-Work will be performed during from 9 p.m. to 6 a.m.
+At night, HRI, Inc. will continue paving Route 11 starting near the Interstate 80 interchange and continuing south towards Bloomsburg.
+Flaggers will be controlling traffic during this paving work.

-Motorists are reminded to slow down, be alert, watch for lane changes, and drive with caution through the work zone.
+Motorists should expect lane shifts during each operation and should drive with caution in the work zone.

 Work on this project includes milling and paving of the roadway, work on Interstate 80 ramps, base repairs, ADA curb ramps, guiderail upgrades, and line painting.

-The project is expected to be completed by late November of 2020, weather permitting.
-HRI, Incorporated is the primary contractor on this $3.8 million project.
+HRI, Incorporated is the primary contractor on this $3.8 million project which is expected to be completed by late November, 2020.

 Motorists should be alert, slow down, and expect delays in travel when encountering these work sites.